MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cbasepane-class.md

  Non usato.

 ### <a name="return-value"></a>Valore restituito
- Questo metodo restituisce sempre `TRUE`.
+ Questo metodo restituisce sempre TRUE.

 ### <a name="remarks"></a>Note